TeoZosa/structlog-sentry-logger/README.md

 ------------
 1. Makes logging as easy as using print statements, but prettier and less smelly!
 2. Highly opinionated!
 There are only [two (2) distinct configurations](#output-formatting--storage).
-3. Structured logs in JSON format means they are ready to be ingested by many favorite log analysis tools!
+3. Structured logs in JSON format means they are ready to be ingested by many of your favorite log analysis tools!

 Save your tears for what you do best: writing fancy computer mumbo jumbo to